 Tilt cab and remove pulley guard.
-If applicable, unlock and raise driven pulley support.
+Unlock and raise driven pulley support.

-Open the driven pulley by twisting and pushing the sliding half.
+2. Open the driven pulley by twisting and pushing the sliding half.
 Hold in fully open position.

 3. Slip slackened belt over the top edge of the sliding half.